KurtRoepke/bind9-secondary-dns/README.md

-<h1> Ikev2 site to site vpn configuration</h1>
+<h1> Secondary bind9 dns server</h1>

 <h2>Description</h2>
- In this project I add a secondary dns server to an existing topology
+ In this project I add a secondary dns server to an existing topology for network redundency.
 <br />